ircdocs/modern-irc/_includes/modern-appendix.md

       "<client> <nick> :Erroneus nickname"

 Returned when a {% message NICK %} command cannot be successfully completed as the desired nickname contains characters that are disallowed by the server.
-See the [wire format](#wire-format-in-abnf) section for more information on characters which are allowed in various IRC servers.
+See the [`NICK` command](#nick-command) for more information on characters which are allowed in various IRC servers.
 The text used in the last param of this message may vary.

 {% numericheader ERR_NICKNAMEINUSE %}